Ned-Tom/hass-config/custom-cards/tcc_room/README.md

     room_lights: sensor.kitchen_lights_on
 ```

+*The default color is Gray you can use the folow colors that work in light and dark mode:
+- gray
+- red
+- green
+- yello
+- blue
+- violet

-*This configuration needs an custom sensor being created in your config
+**This configuration needs an custom sensor being created in your config